mk-fg/fgtk/README.rst

 and will simply be treated as path components (stripping slashes on the left) from html dir, nothing external (e.g. "//site.com/stuff.js") will be fetched.

-Doesn't need anything but Python-3, based on stdlib html.parser module.
+Doesn't need anything but python, based on stdlib html.parser module.

 Not optimized for huge amounts of embedded data, storing all the substitutions in memory while it runs, and is unsafe to run on random html files, as it can